AdonousTech/threejs-campfire/readme.md

-# ThreeJS Campfire by @adonoustech
+# ThreeJS Campfire by @adonoustechllc

 - Source code is MIT Licensed.
 - Sound assets are not sublicensed and may not be reused.